NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 Video of usage

-# PtcgP FriendMacro by GaloXDoido
+# A friend macro for Pokémon TCG Pocket game by nyu
 A open source Macro WITH GUI to automatically add and remove friends in the Pokémon TCG Pocket game, made with AutoHotKey.

 The code was heavily based on the open-source macro "Banana Macro PtcgP," created by [banana-juseyo](https://github.com/banana-juseyo/Banana-Macro-PtcgP).